framirez2493/Geo-Locator-W5/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Project Description Geolocator W5
-Geolocator w5 is a platform that allows you create dynamic applications with valuable and unlimitae data regarding to the user's location and input. this app lets you pull your exact location take a picture to record an event and place some input. all this data will be securely strored in our database and will only be accessible by the project creator.
+Geolocator w5 is a platform that allows you create dynamic applications with valuable and unlimited data regarding to the user's location and input. this app lets you pull your exact location take a picture to record an event and place some input. all this data will be securely stored in our database and will only be accessible by the project's creator.
 Example, you are an UFO hunter.
 This app allows you create a project ufo that can use for anyone the user wants and it gives unlimited data about where exacly people are encountering UFOs as well as pictures for proof or reference.
 #### Built with React and Rewact-Native.
 Check it out [here](https://shrouded-dusk-83098.herokuapp.com).